 Admit it – you cried over a volleyball.
 We all did.

 CAST AWAY is a perfect example of not needing extraneous elements to “add excitement” to what is an extremely interesting thought experiment.
 On the island, Chuck never encountered headhunters or villains trying to tie him to any railroad tracks – not needed; during Chuck’s raft escape, no sharks or Krakens.
-And yet, one event moves us more than any of that vaunted action-adventure possibly could.
+And yet, one event moves us more than any vaunted action-adventure possibly could.

 Wilson the Volleyball had by this time become more than just a conversational equal with Chuck (Chuck would speak to Wilson, wait for a reply – which only he would hear – then reply to Wilson); he was Chuck’s conscience and psychological better half.
 Before they shove off on their escape raft, as the wind howls and the rains splatter, Chuck ties Wilson to a strut and instructs him, “You don’t have to do anything – just hang on!”